-We would encourage new toilet facilities to consider include composting toilets, rainwater recycling, maximising the use of natural light and renewable energy for lighting and heating purposes, such as solar panels.
+We would encourage new toilet facilities to consider rainwater recycling, maximising the use of natural light and renewable energy for lighting and heating purposes, such as solar panels.
 In rural locations composting toilets with no mains sewage may be appropriate rather than a new waste water treatment facility.
 Please see the design and place-making guidance.